oblac/jodd-site/content/props/index.md

 ### multilineValues

-When enabled (default), multi-line values may be written in more convenient way using triple-quote (as in python).
+When enabled (default), multi-line values may be written in more convenient way using triple-quote (like in python).
 Everything between triple-quotes is considered as a value, so new line does not need to be escaped.

 ## IntelliJ IDEA plugin

 There is [IntelliJ IDEA plugin][1] that provides support for *Props* files.
-For now, this support is very basic, but it will be enhanced in time.
+For now, this support is basic, but it will be enhanced in time.
 Feel free to improve it :)